 - Cute Mute: In the TV series, Iris is usually silent, except when talking to her teddy bear, Jean-Paul.

-- Precocious Crush: Wants to marry Ohgami when she grows up
+- Precocious Crush: Wants to marry Ogami when she grows up.

-- Romantic Two-Girl Friendship: Arguably, with Leni Milchtrasse
+- Romantic Two-Girl Friendship: Arguably, with Leni Milchstrasse.

 - She's All Grown Up: She's 15 by the time the events of Dramatic Dungeon starts.